brandonmakai/brandonmakai/README.md

 ## About Me

 I am BrandonM, a current undergraduate student majoring in Computer Information Systems- Come explore what I'm up to.
-I love to program and I write hundreds of lines of code on the daily 😁
+I love to program and I write hundreds of lines of code on the daily! 😁

 ## Technical Work